-Adaptive Fault Management of Parallel Applications for High Performance Computing
+Adaptive Fault Management of Parallel Applications for High-Performance Computing

-Zhiling Lan, Member, IEEE, and Yawei Li, Student Member, IEEE
+Zhiling Lan, Member, IEEE Computer Society, and Yawei Li, Student Member, IEEE

-Abstract-As the scale of high performance computing (HPC) continues to grow, application fault resilience becomes crucial.
+Abstract-As the scale of high-performance computing (HPC) continues to grow, failure resilience of parallel applications becomes crucial.
 In this paper, we present FT-Pro, an adaptive fault management approach that combines proactive migration with reactive checkpointing.
-It aims to enable parallel applications to avoid anticipated failures via preventive migration, and in the case of unforeseeable failures, to minimize their impact through selective checkpointing.
+It aims to enable parallel applications to avoid anticipated failures via preventive migration and, in the case of unforeseeable failures, to minimize their impact through selective checkpointing.
 An adaptation manager is designed to make runtime decisions in response to failure prediction.
-Extensive experiments, by means of stochastic modeling and case studies with real applications, indicate that FT-Pro outperforms periodic checkpointing, in terms of reducing application completion times and improving resource utilization, by up to 43%.
+Extensive experiments, by means of stochastic modeling and case studies with real applications, indicate that FT-Pro outperforms periodic checkpointing, in terms of reducing application completion times and improving resource utilization, by up to 43 percent.

-Index Terms-Adaptive fault management, Parallel applications, High performance computing, Large-scale systems.
+Index Terms-Adaptive fault management, parallel applications, high-performance computing, large-scale systems.